SiddharthaPagadala/Artificial-Intelligence/15_puzzle_variant/README.md

 Variant of the 15-puzzle: when the empty tile is on the edge of the board, the tile on the opposite side of the board can be slid into the opening.

-## Running the tests
+## Running the program
 python puzzle.py [input-board-filename]
 where input-board-filename is a text file containing a board configuration in a format like:
 5 7 8 1
 10 2 4 3
 6 9 11 12
 15 13 14 0
 where 0 is the position of the empty tile.

+## Program Output
+ [move-1] ... [move-n]
+ where each move is encoded as a letter L, R, U, or D for left, right, up, or down, respectively, indicating
+ which direction a tile is slid in order to fill the missing tile.